Minibins/Minibins/README.md

 A passionate unity developer from Ukraine
 -----------------------------------------

-* 🌍  I'm based in Unity
 * ✉️  You can contact me at [mini6ins@gmail.com](mailto:mini6ins@gmail.com)
-* 🚀  I'm currently working on [AntiVirusMan](http://play.google.com/store/apps/details?id=com.DustyStudio.AntiVirusMan&hl=ru&gl=US)
+* 🚀  I'm currently working on DustyEngine
 * 🧠  I'm learning Advanced C#

 ### Skills